Requirements for all podlings relating to publicity in general.

 As all Apache PMCs (and Incubator PPMCs) are responsible for the "care and feeding" of a project’s code, community, and communications on a day-to-day basis, we recommend that Podlings:

-• Establish a Twitter (and/or other social media) account(s) with a handle that includes "Apache" or "ASF" with the project name and description (example at https://twitter.com/ApacheAccumulo).
-Share information often, and point to your podling Website and email list archives where possible.
+Establish an X (formerly Twitter) (and/or other social media) account(s) with a handle that includes "Apache" or "ASF" with the project name and description (example at https://x.com/ApacheArrow).
+Share information often, and point to your podling website and email list archives where possible.
+Credentials to these accounts must be shared among the PPMC.
+And the PPMC is responsible for the posts.

 Podling cannot disseminate formal press releases or announcements of any kind on any newswire service during the Incubation process.
 Furthermore, cannot encourage, allow, or participate in any announcement by a third party on behalf of a podling undergoing development in the Apache Incubator.
 However, interested parties may issue supporting announcements with pointers to official podling-originating news, providing the announcement includes a link to the corresponding mailing list(s) and/or blog post.